delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 * Martial / Relationship status - Again under the Equality Act of 2010 they cannot ask this.
 * Every single thing you have ever done - Make it short and customise it per job.

-Note: The Equality act is a UK act.
+Note: The Equality Act is a UK act.
 I'm not sure about the US, but you probably don't want to include them anyway.

 Depending on your work and education, you'll need to balance these correctly.
 Do you have a really good education but not much work experience?
 Make your education 60% of your CV.
 Do you have lots of work experience but not much education?
 Make that 60% of your CV.